jltps/criarte/readme.md

 ## Deployment

-The website was deployed in Github Pages, directly from the repository files.
+The website was deployed in Github Pages, directly from the repository files, using the following procedure:
-It can be accessed here: https://jltps.github.io/criarte/
+1. Open Github website and select the appropriate repository
+2. Click 'Setting' on the menu and scroll down until you find Github Pages
+3. Under the 'Source' click on the dropdown and select 'master branch'.
+The page will reload and you'll see the link of your published page
+4. Click the link to view the published website: https://jltps.github.io/criarte/